SciViews/SciViews.github.source/content/software/svbox.md

 ![Launcher](../../images/software/svbox-launcher.png)

 The SciViews Box Launcher is a native application on Windows, MacOS or Linux that runs on the host.
 It starts or stops the SciViews Box running as a virtual machine ([VirtualBox](https://www.virtualbox.org/)).
-It also gives direct acces to RStudio, Jupyter, JupyterLab, Adminer, or an ssh session running inside the svbox from the host.
+It also gives direct access to RStudio, Jupyter, JupyterLab, Adminer, or an ssh session running inside the svbox from the host.

 ### <a name="download"></a>Download